 Next, pour a small amount of white wine onto a clean white cloth and use it to blot the stain till removed.
-If stain can’t be removed completely, apply a layer of soda paste on the stained spot and leave it to dry overnight.
+If you are not satisfied with the result, apply a layer of soda paste on the stained spot and leave it to dry overnight.
 Vacuum thoroughly the next day.

 3. Curry Stain